MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 The following are known limitations of the Atlassian Jira connector:

-* The connector does not support the "Any user logged in" application role to grant access to issues.
+* The connector does not support the "any user logged in" application role to grant access to issues.
 * Jira Server and Data Center versions aren't supported.

 ## Troubleshooting